Moddable-OpenSource/moddable/documentation/devices/esp32.md

 For other issues that are common on macOS, Windows, and Linux, see the [Troubleshooting section](#troubleshooting) at the bottom of this document.

+#### ESP-IDF Build is Extremely Slow

+The built-in anti-virus software included with Windows 10 and 11 (Microsoft Defender, formerly Windows Defender) can significantly slow down ESP-IDF builds.
+Espressif's [ESP-IDF Windows Installer](https://dl.espressif.com/dl/esp-idf/?idf=4.4) includes an option to automatically configure Microsoft Defender with all the exclusions needed to bypass realtime scanning during builds.
+If your build is slow, try re-running the ESP-IDF Windows Installer to verify that that option is selected.
+You may also need to manually exclude your Moddable build folder or other custom build output directories by following [these instructions](https://support.microsoft.com/en-us/windows/add-an-exclusion-to-windows-security-811816c0-4dfd-af4a-47e4-c301afe13b26).

 #### Python Versions

 Espressif recommends using Python 3.9 or later when building with ESP-IDF v4.4.
-Python 3.9 will be installed by the ESP-IDF Tools Installer.
+Python 3.9 will be installed by the ESP-IDF Windows Installer.

 If you had a previous version of Python (such as Python 2.7) installed on your system, you may need to remove it from the System PATH so that Python 3.9 is chosen by default.
 Look for entries like `C:\Python27\` or `C:\Python27\Scripts\` in your PATH and remove them if you encounter Python errors during the build process.